rudi-c/rudi-c.github.io/_posts/2015-09-08-digital-nomad.md

 Or I could do my term off from a randomly chosen country.

 Initially, I was resistant to this idea.
-Living in another country felt like going on a 4-month long vacation, which is seemed at odds with my drive to be productive.
+Living in another country felt like going on a 4-month long vacation, which seemed at odds with my drive to be productive.
 I’m taking a break to have some freedom, not because I’m burned out.

 Then I found an article on _Entrepreneur_ titled [How I Built a Startup While Traveling to 20 Countries](http://www.entrepreneur.com/article/241761) where, for one particular guy, travelling allowed him to be much more productive with his time.
 That was the start to realizing that travelling might not necessarily be at odds with working.
 It is the case that there are a lot of inefficiencies in my life, many of which are introduced by complacency which routine certainly does nothing to alleviate [^3].
 That article also introduced me to the term “digital nomad”.